-All the informations presented upper are the informational backround for the discussion with our colleagues.
+All the informations presented formed the informational backround for the discussion with our colleagues.
 We assembled three questions that we would like to present:

-Do the informational technologies really helps with the interpretation?
+Do the informational technologies really helps with interpretation?

-Is there and efficient connection between online projects and real museums?
+Is there an efficient connection between online projects and real museums?

-Can we use informational technologies for interpretating without loosing the authenticity?
+Can we use informational technologies for interpreting without loosing the authenticity?
 How?

-The final disscusion started with these tree questions shown us that even in the young generation of the museologist there is many oldschool professionals that are skeptical about overusing the technology in the museum.
+The final disscusion started with these tree questions showing us that even in the young generation of the museologist there are many oldschool professionals that are skeptical about overusing the technology in the museum.
 The biggest problem is the balance.
-Informational technologies used as a supportive systém for the events and advertising and education and sice activities of the museum are OK, but using them directly in the exihibitions (and sometimes instead of the original objects) was the thing on which we cannot agreed.
+Informational technologies used as a supportive system for events, advertising and education and sice activities of the museum are OK, but using them directly in the exihibitions (and sometimes instead of the original objects) was the thing on which we did not agree.

-Most of the argument of the both sides were summarized upper in this article.
+Most of the argument of the both sides were summarized in the course of this article.
 The question of the loosing the authenticity was solved, because we think that people will alway appreciate the value of the original.
 The informational technology on the other hand offers the opportunity to support the hand-on approach.
-Some of our colleagues had an experience with the people destroying the original objects and never thought about making the copies of the objects on purpose to be destroyed.
+Some of our colleagues had an experience with the people destroying the original objects and never thought about making copies of objects on the case that they are destroyed.

-The question of the efficient connection is harder.
-Problem is in the mind-set of the museum professionals.
-They have a great ideas and create a wonderful online supportive projects, but without this connection.
-Because thinking about this connection and about setting-up the measure of the efficiency of this projects is more the management thing.
-Until we start to employe the cultural managers and listen to the in the museums the connection between out project will always be week and not effective.
+The question concerning anefficient connection is harder.
+Problem lies within the mind-set of museum professionals.
+They have great ideas and create a wonderful online supportive project, but without this connection.
+Because thinking about this connection and about setting-up the measure of the efficiency of these projects is more a management thing.
+Until we start to employe the cultural managers and listen to the connection between t the projects will always be week and not effective.

-Finally, the question of the help of the informational technologies with the interpretation was answered in this article.
-When we find the balance, it might be very helpfull.
+Finally, the question how informational technologies helps with the interpretation were focused in this article.
+When we find the balance, it might be very helpful.

 Sources: